vuex-asr/vuex-asr/README.md

 });
 ```

-You could bind the state item `message` like this:
+With `asr-bind-state` you could bind the state item `message` like this:

 ```vue
 <message-component asr-bind-state="message"/>